zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 #### <span class="number"><span>7</span></span> Attach reflectix and rigid paneling to floor

-Since your reflectix and rigid foam will likely be smaller than you’re template, you’ll have to figure out some sort of mosaic layout.
-Try to lay it out effeciently so you’re wasting the least amount of material.
+Since the indivdual pieces of reflectix and rigid foam material will likely be smaller than you’re full template, you’ll have to figure out some sort of mosaic layout.
+Try to lay it out effeciently so you’re wasting the least amount of excess material.

 Trace the template onto your mosaic of material and cut.
 Then use tyvek tape to tape the seams (tape the reflectix outside the van, tape the rigid foam once it’s all in place inside the van).
 Once inside the van, tape the edges of the insulation to the van so it doesn’t move.